microsoft/playwright/docs/src/api/class-browsercontext.md

 Page routes (set up with [`method: Page.route`]) take precedence over browser context routes when request matches both handlers.

+To remove a route with its handler you can use [`method: BrowserContext.unroute`].

 :::note
 Enabling routing disables http cache.
 :::